jokergoo/circlize_book/book/12-nested-zooming.md

 ## 64    b   0.4 0.6 b:(0.4,0.6]     0.4   0.6
 ```

-The zooming is actually composed of two circulat plots where one for the original track and one for the
+The zooming is actually composed of two circulat plots where one for the
+original track and one for the zoomed intervals.
+There is an additional connection track
-zoomed intervals, and one connection track which identifies which intervals that are zoomed belong to which
+which identifies which intervals that are zoomed belong to which sector.
+The
-sector.
-The `circos.nested()` function in **circlize** puts the two circular plots together, arranges
+`circos.nested()` function in **circlize** puts the two circular plots
-and rotates them.
+together, arranges them and automatically draws the connection lines.

-To define "the circular plot", the code for generating the plot needs to be wrapped into a function.
+To define "the circular plot", the code for generating the plot needs to be
+wrapped into a function.

 ```r